afdw/petitc/README.md

 ### Typechecking and CFG generation

-The `Typed` contains definitions of types required to represent explicitly typed program.
+The `Typed` module contains definitions of types required to represent explicitly typed program.

 The types named `typ` is present in both module `Parser` and module `Type`.
 They are isomorphic in case of such a simple language, but duplicated as in general the syntactic and semantic types might not be the same.

+The `Parser` module implements typechecking.
 Lexical environments have a kind of ID/name called `scope_path`.
 They hold the types of variables and functions in scope, as well as a list of used identifiers on the last level, which are not allowed to be reused at this same level by language rules (I believe this restriction can be lifted and that would result in a shadowing behavior).

 The result of the typechecker is a list of non-nested functions, each of which is represented by a graph of "blocks".
 A block also has an ID/name, and consists of a list of expressions to execute and an action to do at the end, which can be one of:
 * Unconditional jump.